mhaack/mh-site/src/posts/2022-01-20-website-history.md

 ---
 I will briefly describe my personal website's history.
 It started in 1998.
 At this point, I have already gone through six iterations.
 I had already completely forgotten two of them.

-My personal blog is build around simple HTML and CSS.
+My personal blog is built around simple HTML and CSS.
 There’s no need for much javascript on the site - something I got sorted out over time.
 The site also become a bit of a playground.

 Described here is a brief explanation of the evolution steps and the tools and technologies behind each version.

 ## V1 - Geocities

 On May 1st, 1998 the first version of my personal website was put online on \[Geocities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities.
-Geocities does not exist any more nor does my own website, the old URL www.geocities.com/southbeach/strand/2811/ is not available any more.
+Geocities does not exist anymore nor does my own website, the old URL www.geocities.com/southbeach/strand/2811/ is not available anymore.

 I don't even remember exactly what the site was about and what content I put there.